| Recent SCEC Published Research

 fault geometry, and in principle might be predicted ahead of

+time.
 573. Wdowinski,S., Y. Sudman, and Y. Bock, Geodetic detection

 of active faults in southern California, Geophysical Research